 The Hood College Graduate School master’s program in Information Technology prepares technical professionals — and those aspiring to a computer technology career — to implement smart information system solutions in the 21st century business environment.
-Students come from around the globe specifically for this program.
+Students come from around the globe to this Frederick, Maryland school specifically for the IT program.
 In fact, one fifth of the enrollment hails from foreign countries, including Armenia, Cameroon, India, Saudi Arabia and others.

 Explore current IT issues

 The curriculum deepens knowledge of the procedures, tools and standards used in systems engineering and integration.
 Students learn object-oriented design and methodology, and the design and implementation of databases, telecommunications and computer networks.
 They also explore current trends and issues and in the process gain valuable insights into IT’s role in day-to-day business operations.